 • Evening: Come a Napoli for the pizza dinner you'll remember

-• Lunch: GlampView Café in Shanag for a slow river-side meal
+• Afternoon: GlampView Café in Shanag for chai by the river

-• Evening: Kyaroo House near Vashisht for Tibetan
+• Evening: Chopsticks for thukpa and momos, OR Kyaroo House near Vashisht for proper Tibetan

-That covers the range — Italian, Indian, Israeli, Tibetan, garden, riverside, terrace, dessert, hike-and-coffee — without repeating yourself.
+That covers the range — Italian (three styles), Indian, Asian, Tibetan, garden, riverside, pool-side, dessert, hike-and-coffee — without repeating yourself.

 The honest summary

 Old Manali's café scene is real but selective.
-Roughly seven places in the village are genuinely worth going to, plus two more a short drive away.
+Roughly nine places in and around the village are genuinely worth going to, plus two more a short drive away.
 The rest are coasting on the village's reputation.
 Pick from the list above and you'll eat well across a week; wander randomly and you'll have a hit-or-miss trip.

 One last thing: cafés here are slow.
 The waits are part of the experience.
 If you order, expect 25-40 minutes for food.
 Sit, read, talk, watch the lane.
 The pace IS the point.